Virginia / County

 Healthcare

-Garden City residents have convenient access to quality healthcare, including major hospitals like Carilion Roanoke Memorial Hospital nearby.
-With 2.4 physicians per 1,000 people and over 91% health insurance coverage, the community is well-served for medical needs.
-The city’s healthcare index of 77.4 indicates solid local services.
+Garden City residents have access to quality healthcare, with major hospitals like Carilion Roanoke Memorial Hospital nearby.
+The community benefits from a high physician-to-resident ratio of 2.4 per 1,000 people and 91.2% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals